ZADNE/RealEngine/doc/HowToSetUpProject.md

-﻿## How to set up a project using RealEngine
+## How to set up a project using RealEngine

 This document explains how to set up a project using [RealEngine](https://github.com/ZADNE/RealEngine).
 RealEngine is a simple engine-like library written in C++23.
 It uses Vulkan as rendering backed so it integrates shaders written in GLSL the best, though it can be fed SPIR-V directly.
 RealEngine is built using CMake.

 ### File structure setup

 A project using RealEngine should be created as a **direct subfolder of a freshly cloned [Real](https://github.com/ZADNE/Real) repo**.
 Real is a very lightweight repo (it does not contain RealEngine).
 If you need to build RealEngine from source, clone it next to your project.
-If you do not want build it from source, [get a prebuilt release](https://github.com/ZADNE/RealEngine/releases) and make sure the package can be found using the standard CMake `find_package mechanism`.
+If you do not want build it from source, [get a prebuilt release](https://github.com/ZADNE/RealEngine/releases) and make sure the package can be found using the standard CMake `find_package` mechanism.
 Given project name `MyProject` and building RealEngine from source, the folder structure should look like this:

 ```
 Real/